japrozs/japrozsaini/content/increase-npm-installs.md

 ## What is npm

 NPM is a package manager for the JavaScript programming language maintained by npm, Inc. npm is the default package manager for the JavaScript runtime environment Node.js.
-It consists of a command line client, also called npm, and an online database of public and paid-for private packages, called the npm registry.
+It consists of a command line client, also called `npm`, and an online database of public and paid-for private packages, called the npm registry.

 ## How to create a package